-DMAT 0090 Pre Algebra Mathematics (3)
+DMAT 0090 Pre Algebra Mathematics (3) (Last year's course prefix/number DM 090)

 This course is designed to develop an understanding of fundamental operations using whole numbers, fractions, decimals, and percentages and to strengthen basic skills in mathematics.
 The course is planned primarily for students who need to review basic mathematical processes.
 This is the first three-hour course in the developmental mathematics sequence.
 (3 Lec.)